RAD-140 (Testolone): Results, Before-and-After Pictures, Dosages

 1–1217 mg/day

-The individual experienced modest enhancements in muscularity, accompanied by an increase in subcutaneous adiposity (visible fat gain).
+He experienced modest improvements in muscularity, albeit with an increase in subcutaneous body fat.

-The aforementioned Reddit user administered less than 10 mg/day of RAD-140 throughout the majority of his 8-week cycle, indicating that favorable outcomes can be attained even at low dosages.
+The above Reddit user administered less than 10 milligrams per day (mg/day) of RAD-140 for the majority of his 8-week cycle, demonstrating that notable results can still be experienced on a low dosage.

 • Muscle hardness